-ARTICLE 39 TERM OF AGREEMENT
+ARTICLE 40 TERM OF AGREEMENT

-- 39.1 This Agreement shall be effective July 1,2018, and shall remain in effect until June 30, 2023. - 39.2 All benefits contained herein shall be effective as of the ratification date of the agreement succeeding the agreement which expired June 30, 2018, except wages, including overtime earned since July 1, 2018, shall be retroactive to July 1, 2018.

-- 39.3 The parties agree that if they do not reach agreement by June 30, 2023, the Labor Agreement shall be extended until the parties reach agreement of a party gives written notice of not less than sixty (60) days to the other party that the agreement shall terminate on the date stated in the notice.
-The parties agree that if notice is given as stated above, the agreement shall terminate on the date stated. - 39.4 An emergency manager appointed under the Local Financial Stability and Choice Act, 2012 PA 436, MCL 141.1541 to 141.1575, shall have the authority to reject, modify, or terminate this collective bargaining agreement as provided in the Local Financial Stability and Choice Act, 2012 PA 436, MCL 141.1541 to 141.1575.
+- 40.1 This Agreement shall be effective July 1, 2023 and shall remain in effect until June 30, 2026. - 40.2 All benefits contained herein shall be effective as of the ratification date of the agreement succeeding the Agreement which expired June 30, 2023, except wages, including overtime earned since July 1, 2023 shall be retroactive to July 1, 2023.
+To be eligible for retroactive wage and overtime pay, the member must have been employed by the City on the date of ratification of the agreement succeeding the Agreement which expired June 30, 2023. - 40.3 The parties agree that if they do not reach agreement by June 30, 2026 the Labor Agreement shall be extended until the parties reach agreement of a party gives written notice of not less than sixty (60) days to the other party that the agreement shall terminate on the date stated in the notice.
+The parties agree that if notice is given as stated above, the agreement shall terminate on the date stated. - 40.4 An emergency manager appointed under the Local Financial Stability and Choice Act, 2012 PA 436, MCL 141.1541 to 141.1575, shall have the authority to reject, modify, or terminate this collective bargaining agreement as provided in the Local Financial Stability and Choice Act, 2012 PA 436, MCL 141.1541 to 141.1575.
 Provisions required by this subsection are prohibited subjects of bargaining under this act.